In case of errors, make sure that:

 If you have YAML frontmatters in your Markdown files, make sure they are valid using a YAML linter

-Do not hesitate to contact us if you still have troubles, it might be a bug or something we can improve in GitBook.
+Do not hesitate to contact us if you still have troubles.

 By default, GitBook uses the root of the repository as a starting point.
 A specific directory can be specified to scope the markdown files.
 See Configuration.